john-science/mazelib/docs/EXAMPLES.md

 #### Example 3: Displaying the Maze as CSS

-Just a simple function to draw a maze in CSS/HTML.
-The benefit here is you don't need any special Python libraries.
-And CSS is really easy to fine-tune to customize the final output.
+This is just a simple function to draw a maze in CSS/HTML.
+CSS is the best free graphics package you will find.

     def toHTML(grid, start, end, cell_size=10):
         row_max = grid.height